ccamlr/SDWBA_TS/SDWBApackage/readme.txt

 Placing the pointer on one item will show a tooltip related to the parameter.

 First, the mean and the standard deviation have to be set and then by pushing the browse button the database can be selected.

-The system automatically averages the TS over the given distribution of orientation and plots both the full and the simplified SDWBA model showing the mean error over the range of frequency where the TS were calculated.
+The system automatically averages the full model TS over the given distribution of orientation and calculate the simplified SDWBA model for that distribution.
+Both the full and the simplified function are then plot in the graph showing the mean error over the range of frequency where the TS were calculated.
 The Parameters panel on the left side of the plot will show the main parameters used to generate the database.
 Setting another value of mean and/or standard deviation and pushing the button 'plot' causes the processing to be performed on the same database for the new values and the previous plots are kept in the graph, but in a gray colour.
 The previous plots will disappear by pushing the browse button and